NGabry/MetaPlex/README.md

-Additionally, we generate a useful table ([Expected_False_Read_Per_Index.csv](https://github.com/NGabry/MetaPlex/blob/main/sample_data/IndexJumping/Expected_False_Read_Per_Index.csv)) to assist in setting a per-sample filtering level by listing the expected number of false reads that exist in each sample.
+Additionally, we generate a useful table ([Expected_False_Read_Per_Index.csv](https://github.com/NGabry/MetaPlex/blob/main/sample_data/IndexJumping/Expected_False_Read_Per_Index.csv)) with false read estimates calculated per sample taking into account individual tag abundances in the sample pool.
+For a more in depth look at these calculations take a look at the Jupyter-Notebook provided [here](https://github.com/NGabry/MetaPlex/blob/main/sample_data/IndexJumping/index_jump.ipynb).

+This csv can then be used to assist in setting a per-sample filtering levels for additional quality control (see PerSampleFiltering).

 # PerSampleFiltering